Fatima Denton

 Denton was the 2015 Barbara Ward Lecturer, challenging policy-makers, researchers, and academics in London to reexamine Africa and its relationship to climate change.
 She is a speaker at the 2016 Borlaug Dialogue International Symposium, one of several "Women Leaders Driving Agricultural Transformation in Africa".
+In 2021, she was named among Apolitical’s 100 Most Influential People in Gender Policy along Stella Nyanzi and Priscilla Ikos Usiobaifo.